sfdezlop/erp-front-isdi-coders-final-project/pending.md

   - `orderField`
   - `orderType`

-- `readRecordFieldValue`: supply the reading customized service of the value for a field of a record using the `mongoose` method `aggregate` with `$match`, `$addFields` and `$project` pipeline stages.
+- `view`: supply the reading customized service of the value for a field of a record using the `mongoose` method `aggregate` with `$match`, `$addFields` and `$project` pipeline stages.
 This microservice allows to obtain info from any record at a collection with related data in the collection, as an SQL left join query works giving the possibility of showing this data in a UI component.
 The input parameters of the request are:

   - `collection`
   - `searchField`: With possibility of searching by id, managing the special behavior of this ObjectId field to match an string